AlfredRosarioSNK/FlaskZooPage2.0/README.md

 Feel free to tailor this tutorial to your specific needs and project details.

-# Providing Access to Your MongoDB Atlas Database
+# Providing Access to the MongoDB Atlas Database

-## Step 1: Set Up MongoDB Atlas

-1. Sign in to your MongoDB Atlas account.

-2. Create a new project or select an existing one.

-3. Create a cluster within your project if you haven't already.

-4. In the cluster settings, go to "Database Access" to set up a new database user.
-This user will have access to your database.
-Ensure you select a strong username and password.

-5. Go to "Network Access" in the cluster settings and add the IP addresses of the users who should have access.
-You can also allow access from anywhere ("0.0.0.0/0"), but it's not recommended for security reasons.

-## Step 2: Configure Your .env File
+## Step 1: Configure Your .env File

 1. Create a `.env` file in the root of your project and store your MongoDB Atlas connection string in it.
 Your `.env` file should look like this: